Gman-Superfly/AKIRA/pandora/PANDORA_AFTERMATH.md

 │                                                                 │
 │  WHY THIS WORKS:                                                │
 │                                                                 │
-│  Information is not a substance—it's a RELATION.              │
-│  Relations are not consumed by being used.                     │ │  You can apply the same rule infinitely.                       │ │                                                                 │
+│  Information is not a substance; it is a RELATION.            │ │  Relations are not consumed by being used.                     │ │  You can apply the same rule infinitely.                       │ │                                                                 │